 Lists of the latest alerts appear in several places on the site including the home page and most prominently on the Alerts page.

-On the home page, in the event of an Environment Agency flood warning, a banner will appear below the Welcome to Eye on Calderdale message and under the Current Flood Warnings, beside the map, which will tell you that there is a risk of flooding and displaying an amber banner reminding you to be prepared for flooding and to warn your neighbour.
+On the home page, in the event of an Environment Agency flood warning, an amber banner will appear to tell you that there is a risk of flooding and remind you to be prepared and warn your neighbour.
 Red banners display if flooding has occurred.

-There is also official message banners (blue in colour) which can be displayed to show important messages from partners or warn of flood related hazards.
+There is also an official message banner (blue in colour) which may display to show important messages from partners or warn of flood related hazards.

-Beneath the current flood warnings there is a display showing the various different alerts available.
+Under 'Current flood warnings', beside the map, there will be a display showing the various different alerts available.